 Commercial vs free (open source) operating systems.
 Is Linux better than Windows or are they just different?

 Windows vs Linux: Ubuntu, Mint and their Linux cousins are very powerful and efficient operating systems.
 Linux was developed to manage servers and was designed for use by technical experts.
 In recent years a number of user-friendly versions of Linux have been developed with Graphics User Interfaces (GUI) which automate many of the management functions that in older versions had to be manged by typing instructions into a command line.
-For the average user, with a bit of luck, it is possible to use Linux and never have to resort to the command line (for most simple command line needs there are websites which can provide the exact code needed.)
+For the average user, with a bit of luck, it is possible to use one of the Linux operating systems and never have to resort to the command line (for most simple command line needs there are websites which can provide the exact code needed.)
 Windows was also developed as a GUI operating system by Microsoft to replace its older command line managed operating system MSDOS.
 Even the latest version of Windows has a command line option which it is sometimes necessary to use when Windows is not behaving properly.

 For Windows: Windows is probably the most commonly available